 -

+Looking for somewhere affordable to stay in Manhattan?
+Keep reading for my HI NYC hostel Review!
 I came across the HI New York City when I was searching on Booking.com for accommodation for a weekend away in NYC.
 The only other time I’d been to NYC was on a school trip and I remember our hotel being hundreds of dollars a night so you can imagine my surprise when this came in at under $50 per night!
 I immediately imagined the worse hostel but the photos didn’t look too bad and the location was fab so I booked it.
-And spoiler alert – it was actually a really nice hostel! {Disclaimer – this post may contain affiliate links which means I may make a small commission…
+And spoiler alert – it was actually a really nice hostel!…

 -